RasaHQ/workshop-rasax/README.md

 In one of the steps of this exercise we will use ngrok.
 This is an optional step, but if you want to follow, make sure to [download ngrok](https://ngrok.com/download) as well.

-## Quick run
-To run the assistant on you command line using Rasa, run:

-`rasa shell`

-To improve the assistant with Rasa X and real conversational data, run:

-`rasa x`

 ## Exercise
 You can find a detailed walkthrough of the exercise inside the `exercise.md` file of this repository.
 You can also find a completed exercise inside the `completed_exercise` directory of this repo.